What do all the Giro d'Italia jerseys mean? Pink, purple, blue and white explained

 Mountains - blue jersey

-The blue jersey, or maglia azzurra, is given to the rider who takes home the most points on classified climbs over the race; potentially the best climber in the race, or the most canny breakaway expert.
+The blue jersey, or maglia azzurra, is awarded to the 'King of the Mountains' – the rider who wins the most points on classified climbs over the race; potentially the best climber in the race, or the most canny breakaway expert.

-There are 45 classified climbs across the 21 stages and unlike the Tour de France in recent years, it is not normally the GC winner who takes home the mountains jersey.
+There are 54 classified climbs across the 21 stages and unlike the Tour de France in recent years, it is not normally the GC winner who takes home the mountains jersey (although Tadej Pogačar did win both in 2024).

 The mountain classification has appeared in the race since 1933 but a green was introduced in 1974.
 The jersey has been blue since 2012 to match the colours of the competition sponsor, the Milanese bank, Banca Mediolanum.